 However, over the years many changes came to Interstate Oil, when a company called Southern National Resources (also known as SONAT Marine) acquired Interstate Oil Transportation.
 Eventually a group of managers at SONAT Marine offered to form a partnership to raise the funds necessary to purchase the SONAT Marine subsidiary.
 These eleven partners included some who had worked for IOT since the 1950's.
-On April 14, 1987 Maritrans Partners of Tampa, Florida.
-Assumed control of SONAT's tug and barge operations in Philadelphia, Pennsylvania and Tampa, Florida.
+On April 14th, 1987, Maritrans Partners of Tampa, Florida was formed.
+And, assumed control of SONAT's tug and barge operations in Philadelphia, Pennsylvania and Tampa, Florida.

-However, in March of 1989 the Exxon Valdez ran aground in Prince William Sound.
-In 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by 2015.
+However, in March of 1989.
+The Exxon Valdez ran aground in Prince William Sound near Valdez, Alaska.
+In 1990, the Oil Pollution Act of 1990 was passed calling for the double hulling of all petroleum carrying vessels by January 1st of 2015.
 As well, as other stipulations that effected Maritrans including manning, preparedness and spill prevention.
 Maritrans filed suit to fight the stipulations set fourth by OPA '90.

-By the mid 1990's Maritrans operating partners had begun to consolidate its business by the mid 1990's.
-By first, backing out of the black oil trade and carry only petroleum products and petrochemicals.
-The phosphate trade and local transport in Baltimore that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
-As Maritrans backed out local companies moved in that included Bouchard Transportation of Melville, New York and Vane Brothers of Baltimore, Maryland.
+By the mid 1990's Maritrans operating partners had begun to consolidate its business.
+By first, backing out of the black oil trade and carrying only petroleum products and petrochemicals.
+The phosphate trade and local transport in Baltimore, Maryland that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
+As Maritrans backed out local companies established operations in the area.
+They included Bouchard Transportation of Melville, New York and Vane Brothers of Baltimore, Maryland.

-She is a twin screw tug rated at 2,250 horsepower.
+She is a twin screw tug, rated at 2,250 horsepower.